Sermon: Race, Gender, and Sexuality In the Beginning

 In Gal.
 3:27-28 we read “as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slavenor free, there is no male and female, for you are all one in Christ Jesus.”
 Here, Paul is not claiming that when you become a Christian, you cease to be male or female any more than you cease to be a Jew or a Gentile.
 What he is saying is that all people, rich or poor, young or old, male or female, Black or White or Hispanic or Asian, have an equal standing before God.
 We are all adopted into Christ’s body, the church.

 Yes, there are still distinct roles for male and female within the family and with the church.
-But beneath that there is, as there always has been, a fundamental equality between different genders, and different ethnicities, and different socio-economic classes.
+But beneath that there is, as there always has been, a fundamental equality between the two genders.
 In the church, power is used to bless not to exploit.
 When his disciples were arguing over who was the greatest, Jesus told them “whoever would be great among you must be your servant, and whoever would be first among you must be your slave, even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many” Matt.
 20:26-28.
 Wives are to submit to their husbands out of reverence for Christ and husbands are to love their wives like Christ loved the church.
 We are to imitate our master in setting aside our own demands for the good of others.

 What about sexuality?